-If you need help understanding men because you aren’t getting more than three dates with anyone, this post gives you the insights to put you on the right track for love.
+Want help understanding men because you aren’t getting more than 3 dates?
+These insights will put you on the right track for love.

-For instance, I met a guy online in August and we were texting and were in touch all the time, met up in September (he came to me, a plus for effort) had a lovely afternoon date in a champagne bar, his treat.
+For instance, I met a guy online in August and we were texting and in touch all the time, met up in September (he came to me, a plus for effort).
+We had a lovely afternoon date in a champagne bar and it was his treat.

 I have now given up contacting him, but here is the odd bit, he still goes to look at my profile on the dating website and this is confusing to me, is he interested or simply curious?

 I would be very grateful for any help as this whole failing at dating is really affecting my confidence, and I am normally a very confident person.
 Thank you for shedding any kind of light on my dating issues as I am about to give up on trying to find a man.

 Having been in your shoes, I do feel your pain and empathize.
 The dating process is confusing and so unclear when you are in the middle of things.
 That’s why I offer my dating advice, from over here and having been down the road, I see things more objectively.